grozanov-dev/ff_utils/README.md

 # ff_264

-Encodes video to h264 for Youtube
+Grades and encodes video to h264 for Youtube

 Usage:
 ```